 The Agency does not have a mechanism for considering sourcing agreements from a standard, non-delineated "clean coal facility" for inclusion in its Plan, and Sargas has not submitted sourcing agreements to the Agency for consideration.
-Instead, as the IPA understands it, Sargas has requested that the Agency include a competitive clean coal procurement in its 2015 Procurement Plan.
-146 In Sargas's view, again as the IPA understands it, the Agency's authority to conduct a competitive clean coal procurement for projects such as Sargas stems from the broad language of the clean coal portfolio standard as manifest in Section 1-75(d)(1) of the IPA Act.
+Instead, Sargas has requested that the Agency include a competitive clean coal procurement in its 2015 Procurement Plan.
+Sargas's view, the Agency's authority to conduct a competitive clean coal procurement for projects such as Sargas stems from the broad language of the clean coal portfolio standard as manifest in Section 1-75(d)(1) of the IPA Act.
+165